$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Pseudo-Bang scenario in gravity

-As it was discussed in the Introduction, one of the advantages of $f(T)$ gravity is that the Friedmann equations (\ref{FR1T}),(\ref{FR2T}) do not contain higher-order derivatives.
-In this case the differential equation (\ref{FR2T}) represents a \textit{one-dimensional autonomous system} of the form $\dot{H}\equiv \mathcal{F}(H)$.
+As it was discussed in the Introduction, one of the advantages of $f(T)$ gravity is that the Friedmann equation (\ref{FR1T}) gives $\rho\equiv \rho(H)$.
+Consequently, the differential equation (\ref{FR2T}) represents a \textit{one-dimensional autonomous system} of the form $\dot{H}\equiv \mathcal{F}(H)$ as long as the equation of state $p\equiv p(\rho)$ is assumed.
 Hence, we can always interpret it as a vector field on a line, applying one of the basic techniques of dynamics by drawing $\dot{H}$ versus $H$, which helps to analyze the cosmic model in a clear and transparent way even without solving the system.
 In order to fix our notation we follow \cite{book:Steven} calling the above equation the \textit{phase portrait}, while its solution $H(t)$ is the \textit{phase trajectory}.
 Thus, the phase portrait corresponds to any theory which can be drawn in an ($\dot{H}-{H}$) \textit{phase-space}.
 In this space each point is a \textit{phase point} and could serve as an initial condition.

 Let us now extract the phase portrait of $f(T)$ gravity.
 Inserting (\ref{Torsionscalar}) into (\ref{FR1T}) and (\ref{FR2T}) we can express the total energy density and pressure for the matter fields as